cloudry22/TransformXMLandStoreIntoCosmosdb/README.md

 # XML File transformation and storing data into Azure CosmosDB - Sample code

-The project transforms sample xml file(book.xml) using Apache spark managed by Azure Databricks.
+The project transforms sample xml file(books.xml) using Apache spark managed by Azure Databricks.
 Post transformation it stores the data to Azure CosmosDB.

 ## Features